Sahit10/2021Fall_finals/README.md

 One analysis found significant effects consistent with private-seller checks increasing firearm homicides, although these estimates became uncertain or significant in the opposite direction in different specifications.
 Another study found suggestive effects consistent with private-seller checks increasing firearm intimate partner homicides.

-## Future Scope and Analysis:

-We have further analysed the following:

-•	Effectiveness of background checks on violent crimes and homicides based on age i.e., for adults and juveniles.

-•	Effectiveness of background checks on violent crimes and homicides based on ethnicity i.e., for White, Black, Pacific Asian, and American Indian.

 ## Conclusion:
 •	Total Background checks are highly correlated with total violent crimes committed as seen below: